pfalli/doku_transcendence/README.md

     *   **Component-Based UI**: The UI is built using a modular, function-based component pattern, where each function is responsible for rendering a specific part of the interface.

+## Contact
+if you are interested to see the code, contact me in PM